BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Vue_messages_driven_scene.md

 ## The Scene Director

 The Scene Director is a simple method-call-to-message converter, so your Vue code calls code on the `SceneDirector` which creates message(s) and sends it(them) using our `AsyncBus` and as far as our BabylonJS scene is interested in a message, (it is subscribed to process a particular message, basically at low level this is calling `Mitt.$on(messageType, callback)`, it gets executed.
-When the execution finished the BabylonJS scene have to notiy the Scene Director, that it has finished execution.
-The Scene Director `awaits` for a specific message type `SceneDirectorEventBusMessages.SceneDirectorCommandFinished` with some information about the executed command.
+When the execution finishes, the BabylonJS scene have to notiy the Scene Director, that it has finished execution.
+The Scene Director `awaits` for every send messagwe with a response message with the specific message type of `SceneDirectorEventBusMessages.SceneDirectorCommandFinished` with additional information about the executed command, including the return value in `payload`.
 Don't worry there are helpers methods and the usage is very easy.

 Let's jump to Vue!